 The Women’s Leadership Forum, held April 11-13, 2019 in China, was an initial step in this renewed focus.
 Additional programming may take the form of leadership development training and mentoring; training in conducting gender audits and drafting gender equality policies; and workshops on how to recognize and address bias in the curriculum.

-For further information, contact Ms. Sarah Wong, Program Manager, at email@example.com.
+For further information, contact Ms. Rachel Zhang, Program Officer, at email@example.com.